TheresaLui/SelfHelpContent_v2/articles/microsoft.cloudservices.rca/cloudservices-rolerecycle-plannedmaintenance-affected-all.md

 <!--/issueDescription-->

-This planned maintenance update required a reimage of your Role Instance to apply the required updates to the infrastructure.
-The Role Instance was shut down while we patched the infrastructure, and then the Role Instance was restarted.
-Please note that during this patching activity while we preserve the Local Resource disk (usually C:), the Windows disk (usually D:) gets rebuilt.
+This planned maintenance update required a reimage of your role instance to apply required updates to the Azure infrastructure.
+The role instance was shut down while we patched the infrastructure, and then restarted once the patching was complete.
+Please note that during this patching activity while we preserve the local resource disk, (usually C:), the Windows disk (usually D:) gets rebuilt.
 If you have stored any files on the Windows disk, they will get deleted during this reimage.<br> To learn more about disk partition preservation, please refer to the following article:<br>
 * [Windows Azure Disk Partition Preservation](https://blogs.msdn.microsoft.com/kwill/2012/10/05/windows-azure-disk-partition-preservation/)<br>

 To ensure an increased level of protection and redundancy for your application in Azure, it is recommended that you have two or more instances for each of your web\worker roles.<br>